Blackjack Tips and Tricks

-As stated in the blackjack rules, there are several key differences between American Blackjack and it's European cousin (often just referred to as Blackjack in online casinos), however in Genting Casino's version the dealer stands on all 17s rather than hitting soft 17.
-The most noticeable difference is the dealer's hole card in American Blackjack, however this has little to no relevance in online play.
+As stated in the blackjack rules, there are several key differences between American Blackjack and it’s European cousin (often just referred to as Blackjack in online casinos), however, in 888 Casino’s version the dealer stands on all 17s rather than hitting soft 17.
+The most noticeable difference is the dealer’s hole card in American Blackjack, however, this has little to no relevance in online play.
 The hole card is considered somewhat important, although mainly to superstitious players if there are multiple people in the hand.
 Therefore, there is no overall significant change to basic strategy in this American version.
-'Turbo' is also available in American Blackjack.
+‘Turbo’ is also available in American Blackjack.

 Blackjack Premium and American Blackjack Premium